Ashwin87/aws-s3-twilio-notification/README.md

 6. In the serverless.yml file.

-7. Set the region and profile according to your AWS CLI configuration.

-8. Change the name of the bucket in custom -> bucket.

-9. Add your Twilio Account SID (account-SID).
+7. Add your Twilio Account SID (account-SID).

-10. Add your Twilio Account Token (auth_token).
+8. Add your Twilio Account Token (auth_token).

-11. Add your Twilio Phone Number (twilio_phone_No).
+9. Add your Twilio Phone Number (twilio_phone_No).

-12. Add the desired phone number to receive the SMS (phone_no_to_recieve_sms).
+10. Add the desired phone number to receive the SMS (phone_no_to_recieve_sms).

-13. Run serverless deploy -v.
+11. Run serverless deploy -v.

-14. Test this function by adding any file in the bucket.
+12. Test this function by adding any file in the bucket.